 This multisensory approach to teaching enables the pupils to receive a comprehensive lesson that will fit in with all styles of learning.

-At St David's College we have often been referred to as one of the best schools for dyslexia.
+At St David's College we have built an enviable reputation as one of the best schools for dyslexia in the UK and one of the best dyslexia boarding schools internationally.
 Pupils are encouraged at every opportunity to use assistive technology, specifically Learning Tools within Microsoft Office 365 OneNote Class notebook, Word and TEAMS.
 Within the OneNote pupils can use Immersive Reader to read aloud documents, this makes accessing the curriculum much easier as pupils are able to listen and follow the text as well as identifying key words.
 The dictation tool enables pupils to get their thoughts down, producing work at their own speed.

 The technology that St David's uses as a Dyslexia School in Wales encourages pupils to take charge of their own work and work towards becoming independent learners.